List of Still Game characters: Navid Harrid

 Navid Harrid is played by Sanjeev Kohli.
 Navid runs the local shop with his soap opera-loving wife Meena.
-Navid and Meena came to Craiglang in 1975 after having secretly eloped from India as Meena was due to be wed in an arranged marriage.
-Navid has many witty one-liners but has to put up with Meena's constant nagging and insults.
-Although he and Meena spend most of their time verbally sparring, he occasionally reveals he is still in love with her and grows jealous when she goes to India to visit her sister but ends up instead visiting an old flame.
-They have a daughter who got married in the first series.
+Navid and Meena came to Craiglang in 1975 after having secretly eloped from India, as Meena was due to be wed in an arranged marriage.
+Navid has many witty one-liners but has to tolerate Meena's frequent nagging and insults.
+Although he and Meena spend most of their time verbally sparring, he does still express love for her and grows paranoid when she goes to India to visit her sister, Navid instead assuming she is visiting an old flame.
+They have a daughter who gets married in the first series.
 Navid is a Muslim who laments the fact that his religion forbids both gambling and the consumption of alcohol – although in the episode "The Undrinkables" it is revealed that he and Meena are distilling potentially dangerous moonshine and secretly distributing it around the estate.
 Ford Kiernan has stated the name of Navid's shop 'Harrid's' is a play on the famous department store, 'Harrods.'